DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/support_question.md

 ### Environment
 <!---
-    Include as many relevant details about the environment with which you use our components.
-Leave "none" if you don't have the package in your package.json file.
+    Include as many relevant details about the environment you use.
+Leave "none" if you do not have the package in your package.json file.
 -->

 - devextreme-reactive: xxx